Searching for information about a POW of the Japanese

 b.
 Next, search family papers for cards or letters that may have been sent home after he became a POW.
 These may reveal the names or numbers of POW camps.
 You may also find other valuable information.

 c.
 Then, search family papers for correspondence from the War Department or Navy Department that gave notification about the status of the person (Missing in Action, Prisoner of War, Presumed Dead or Deceased).
 Look also for official correspondence relating to the award of medals or decorations.
 Citations that accompany the award normally give dates, places and events that are important to know.
+One of the most important items is the person's serial number - that is the unique identifier of each serviceman.

 NOTE: Be sure to safeguard any items found in connection with the first